ruhmany/CoursesAPI/README.md

 5. For further assistance or inquiries, feel free to contact us at [elngareng12345@example.com].

 ### License
-- This project is licensed under the Your License Name.
+- This project is licensed under NinjaLicense.